Brad Herzog: Children's books

-Travel writer
+Travel

-Herzog has published a trilogy of travel memoirs about his exploration of life lessons in small-town America.

-In Herzog's first travel memoir, States of Mind, he turns a figurative search for elusive qualities into a literal and allegorical search with essays on 18 hamlets and their eponymous virtues.
-The book rose to #2 on the Amazon.com best-seller list.
-It has since been profiled in USA Today.
+Herzog has published four travel memoirs focusing on his exploration of life lessons in small-town America.
+Herzog's first travel memoir, States of Mind, he turns a figurative search for elusive qualities into a literal and allegorical search with essays on 18 small towns and their eponymous virtues.

-In 2004, Herzog published his second travel memoir, Small World (Pocket Books), a post 9/11 examination of the state of the union and the ties that bind.
-Once again, he examined the country's tiniest hamlets – from Rome (Oregon) and Athens (New York) to Jerusalem (Arkansas) and Calcutta (West Virginia).
+In 2004, Herzog published his second travel memoir, Small World, a post 9/11 examination of the state of the union and the ties that bind.
+Once again, he examined the country's tiniest hamlets, from Rome (Oregon) and Athens (New York) to Jerusalem (Arkansas) and Calcutta (West Virginia).

-Turn Left at the Trojan Horse: A Would-be Hero's American Odyssey (Citadel Press, 2010), a cross-country version of the ancient Greek epics, completed Herzog's travel trilogy.
-It chronicles a trek to his college reunion in Ithaca, as he re-imagines the ancient journey of Odysseus, visiting tiny hamlets with names like Troy (Oregon), Sparta (Wisconsin), Iliad (Montana), Calypso (Montana) and Apollo (Pennsylvania).
-Upon its publication in June 2010, Turn Left at the Trojan Horse was selected to the Indie Next "Great Reads" list, as chosen by independent booksellers, and subsequently made the Indie Travel Literature Bestseller list.
-"This is how a quest should be done..." wrote a reviewer in the Los Angeles Times.
-He also recounts his journey in an interview on Minnesota Public Radio.
+Herzog's third travel book, Turn Left at the Trojan Horse: A Would-be Hero's American Odyssey, is a cross-country version of the ancient Greek epics, chronicling a trek to his college reunion in Ithaca.
+In the book, he re-imagines the ancient journey of Odysseus, visiting locales on the U.S. map with names like Troy (Oregon), Sparta (Wisconsin), and Iliad (Montana).